 Notable behaviour changes or persistent behaviour changes are recorded using an online monitoring tool.
 This system, called CPOMs, is closely monitored by senior staff.
+Patterns of behaviour are monitored on a half-termly basis, with findings reported to governors.
 All staff have access to CPOMs and are required to input their observations.
 Class Teachers will discuss changes in behaviour with parents.
 All entries on CPOMS must include an alert to the Designated Safeguarding Team, supporting the monitoring of emotional and behavioural changes in school.